Academic Nurse Educator Certification (ANEC) Award

 Nomination Process: Nominations are to be made by the institution’s Dean or Director of Nursing, who will identify qualified candidates.
-By March 15, 2020, all required information must be submitted to the Maryland Higher Education Commission.
+By March 15, 2023, all required information must be submitted electronically in one PDF document to email@example.com & firstname.lastname@example.org, as well as by USPS to the Maryland Higher Education Commission.
 This includes, but is not limited to:

 • Name and current curriculum vitae for each faculty being nominated for the award

 • Verification of the date of hire, title of position and confirmation that the faculty is employed full-time;

 • A copy of the NLN score sheet indicating the faculty member passed the certification examination or CNE certificate for renewed certification;

 • A letter from the nominated faculty that includes their current nurse educator functions and the impact of the CNE on their role at their institution.
 The letter should include whether the faculty attended a CNE Workshop hosted by NSP II, including the date or prepared for the certification exam independently.
 The date of original CNE achievement and CNE renewal should be clearly stated along with the NLN CNE certificate #.